fahmidur/seedbox-1/README.md

 ### Copy in Your OpenVPN Files

+Generate an OpenVPN configuration for your development machine.
-Copy your OpenVPN configuration file into `./custom.devl.ovpn`.
+Copy this file into `./custom.devl.ovpn`.
-This will be treated as local Development OpenVPN file.
+This will be used by the local Development environment.

-Create another separate OpenVPN for your actual Seedbox, copy this to `./custom.prod.ovpn`.
+Generate another separate OpenVPN configuration file for your actual seedbox, copy this to `./custom.prod.ovpn`.

-We treat the actual seedbox as the Production environment.
+This will be used by the Production environment, which we will configure by hostname, as the hostname of your remote seedbox.

+We do this separation because for most VPN providers, like AirVPN, you cannot use the same configuration, which has the same device assignment, at the same time.
+Therefore, if you want to keep this Compose setup running on your seedbox, while iterating on changes locally, you will need two different OpenVPN configuration files.

+If you have no need for this separation, as in you are always sitting in front of your always-on seedbox, then you can simply copy your one OpenVPN configuration file to `./custom.ovpn`.

-NOTE: If your ovpn file contains a 'remote <address>' line with a domain name instead of an IP address -- you must convert this to an IP Address.
+NOTE: If your ovpn file contains a `remote [some-domain]` line with a domain name instead of an IP address -- you must convert this to an IP Address.
+You can do this with `dig` or `nslookup`.

 ### Create a config.yaml